 Sometimes tiredness is a sign of depression, sleep problems, pain, or changes in the thyroid gland.
 These are problems that can be treated.
 If tiredness is not going away, talk to your doctor.

-We have more information in our booklet Coping with fatigue (tiredness) - see page 130.
-You can also listen to it as an online audiobook at macmillan.org.uk/fatigueaudio
+We have more information about coping with tiredness in our booklet Coping with fatigue (tiredness) see page 140.

 Emotional effects